Sarthakmittal8/mesh-connect/README.md

 ## 🌐 Rewiring Communication for the Connected World.

-Mesh Connect is a next-generation, AI-powered chat application designed to create intelligent, adaptive communication networks.
-By harnessing advanced sentiment analysis and Google's Generative AI, Mesh Connect transforms the way you interact — dynamically adjusting to the tone and context of conversations.
-Whether it's personal, professional, or anything in between, Mesh Connect weaves seamless, emotionally-aware dialogue into every connection — just like a mesh, built to adapt and strengthen with every link.
+Mesh Connect is a next-generation, chat application designed to create intelligent, adaptive communication networks.
+By harnessing advanced sentiment analysis, Mesh Connect transforms the way you interact — dynamically adjusting to the tone and context of conversations.
+Whether it's personal, professional, or anything in between, Mesh Connect weaves seamless — just like a mesh, built to adapt and strengthen with every link.
 ## ✨ Key Features

-- **🧠 AI-Powered Emotion Detection**: Utilizes Google's Generative AI to analyze conversation sentiment in real-time
 - **🎨 Adaptive UI**: Automatically transforms themes based on 30+ detected emotional states
 - **⚡ Real-Time Messaging**: Low-latency communication with Socket.io
 - **🔒 Secure Authentication**: JWT-based authentication with HTTP-only cookies and CSRF protection